mihiret40/printf/README.md

-This is a group assigment miru fix aregewalw
+This is a group assigment for alx